 It’s frightening to think that I have to write 50,000 words in 30 days.

-But this year, I’m in for the challenge once again.
+But this year, I’m in.

 Usually, I sit down and start writing, not sure where it’s going to take me.
 Some say a book needs to be meticulously planned,